 We primarily sell aluminum products to domestic customers, who are located mainly in Shandong Province as well as in other regions of China.
-Our five largest customers accounted for approximately 66.0% and 59.4% of our revenue of continuing operations for 2017 and 2018, respectively.
+Our five largest customers accounted for approximately 66.0%, 59.4%, 60.9% and 56.1% of our revenue of continuing operations for 2017, 2018 and the six months ended June 30, 2018 and 2019, respectively.
 Certain of our customers are domestic premium aluminum fabrication product manufacturers and well known traders.
-Our largest customer accounted for approximately 48.0% and 39.9% of our revenue of continuing operations for 2017 and 2018, respectively.
-Sales volume of our aluminum products was approximately 7.5 million tons and 6.4 million tons for 2017 and 2018, respectively.
+Our largest customer accounted for approximately 48.0%, 39.9%, 41.2% and 36.9% of our revenue of continuing operations for 2017, 2018 and the six months ended June 30, 2018 and 2019, respectively.
+Sales volume of our aluminum products was approximately 7.5 million tons, 6.4 million tons, 3.2 million tons and 2.8 million tons for 2017, 2018 and the six months ended June 30, 2018 and 2019, respectively.

-During the two years ended December 31, 2018, our customers included (i) downstream manufacturers, who processed our aluminum alloy products into aluminum fabrication products, such as aluminum plates, aluminum wire and wheel hubs, and (ii) traders, who in turn resold our products to downstream aluminum fabrication product manufacturers or other traders.
+During the two years ended December 31, 2018 and the six months ended June 30, 2019, our customers included (i) downstream manufacturers, who processed our aluminum alloy products into aluminum fabrication products, such as aluminum plates, aluminum wire and wheel hubs, and (ii) traders, who in turn resold our products to downstream aluminum fabrication product manufacturers or other traders.
 There is no difference in pricing strategy towards these two groups of customers.
-During the two years ended December 31, 2018, our five largest customers were all downstream aluminum fabrication product manufacturers located in Binzhou, Shandong Province.
+During the two years ended December 31, 2018 and the six months ended June 30, 2019, our five largest customers were all downstream aluminum fabrication product manufacturers located in Binzhou, Shandong Province.

 As most of our molten aluminum alloy customers are located near our production bases, there is a high geographic concentration of our customers.
-Our revenue of molten aluminum alloy accounted for approximately 77.6% and 74.8% of our revenue for 2017 and 2018, respectively.
+Our revenue of molten aluminum alloy accounted for approximately 77.6%, 74.8%, 75.3% and 70.6% of our revenue for 2017, 2018 and the six months ended June 30, 2018 and 2019, respectively.